NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_04_Estimation.md

 MorningNightPerson: Someone might describe themselves as a morning-person or night-person.
 Which do you consider yourself to be?

+Read in this dataset as a dataframe named *hints*.

 1. Plot the distribution of the AverageTimeSitting variable.

 2. Find the mean and standard deviation of the AverageTimeSitting variable.